OsirisRoyalTech/Advanced-Excel-Course-for-Expert-Users/README.md

-# Advanced-Excel-Course-for-Expert-Users
+# Advanced Excel Course for Expert Users
 This course is designed for users who already have a solid understanding of Excel basics and intermediate functionalities.
+The focus here will be on advanced topics, complex formulas, automation, data analysis, and customization.
+Upon completing this course, you will be equipped with the skills to leverage Excel’s full capabilities for complex data analysis, business intelligence, and automation tasks.